-Nailing your face-to-face interviews and the offer process is key the right heavy civil, heavy highway and commercial construction talent your firm needs.
+Nailing your face-to-face interviews and the offer process is key to the right heavy civil, heavy highway, and commercial construction talent your firm needs.

 Read on for our special tips on how to conduct a great face-to-face interview and nail the offer process.